4 The Whiteboard

 An interesting idea, adult Brolgas have been seen walking through fence gaps to reach water.
 There's another observation of a young Brolga disturbed while feeding with its parents near a fence, they flew over while the young ran up and down the fenceline apparently looking for a gap.

-In southern Australia, the only area where we have good population figures, there are less than 1,000 Brolgas, with few young produced each year and little or no ‘immigration’ from northern Brolgas.
+In southern Australia, the only area where we have good population figures, there are less than 1,000 Brolgas, with few young produced each year and little or no connections with northern Brolgas.
 In this situation, every avoidable loss is one too many for southern Brolgas.
 There are at least 3,000 Australian Sarus Cranes but the recruitment level is also low.
 Arguably ‘environmental fencing’ should have a no-risk policy on entrapment for large waterbirds, part of the biodiversity (and ‘sustainability’) the fencing is supposed to protect.
 For management fencing, there will always be trade-offs and Ozcranes is hoping discussions like these will lead to cost-effective alternatives to risky materials, and better positioning of wetland fencing.

 top TOP